kyma-project/busola/service-catalog-ui/README.md

 - Service Brokers UI
 - Service Catalog
 - Service Instances
-These applications are included in the Kyma Console as micro front-ends.
+These applications are included in the Kyma Console as micro frontends.

 ## Installation